lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_2/Readme.md

 ```

-3. "detections" is set topoint to the inference model output results held in the output blob.
+3. "detections" is set to point to the inference model output results held in the output blob.

 ```cpp
         const float *detections = request->GetBlob(output)->buffer().as<float *>();
 ```

-4. A loop is started to go through the results from the vehicle detection model.  "maxProposalCount" has been set to the maximum number of results that the model can return.
+4. A loop is started to iterate through the results from the vehicle detection model.  "maxProposalCount" has been set to the maximum number of results that the model can return.

 ```cpp
         for (int i = 0; i < maxProposalCount; i++) {